bigmadkev/bigmadkev.github.io/content/blog/useful-linux-commands/index.md

 #         color: '#e24d0e'
 ---

-Stuff that I need to remmeber at times!
+Stuff that I need to remember at times!

 <!--more-->

-What version of ubuntu am I running?
+What version of linux (ubuntu) am I running?
 ```bash
 lsb_release -a
 ```